Expert Comprehensive Evaluation

 Why get an expert comprehensive evaluation (ECE)?

-At Columbia, we are often called upon to provide comprehensive evaluations for patients who feel their current treatment is not working or has only partially addressed their problems.
 Our goal is to work with patients and their therapists or psychiatrists to provide a fresh and objective perspective on diagnosis and treatment.
 Common reasons for expert comprehensive evaluations include:

 - Second opinion regarding diagnosis, treatment setting, psychotherapy, and/or medications